eivsal/ntnu-tdt4145-database-project/README.md

 Reads the contents of the config.conf file, and finds the password, username and url for the database.

 ## ConnectionConfiguration
-Establishes a connection to a given database.
+Establishes a connection to a database with the given credentials.

 ## Add
-Handles all cases where there is information to be added to the database.
-This class satisfies requirement number 1 ("Registrere apparater, øvelser og treningsøkter med tilhørende data"), and pars of 4 ("Lage øvelsegrupper og finne øvelser som er i samme gruppe").
+Handles all cases where information needs to be added to the database.
+This class satisfies requirement number 1, and parts of 4.
+The class is able to add workouts, exercises, equipment and groups.

 ## Connect
-Handles all cases where there needs to be added a relation between two rows.
-This class satisfies requirement number.
+Handles all cases where there needs to be created a relation between two entities.
+This includes
+- Adding an exercise to a workout
+- Adding an exercise to a exercise group
+- Adding equipment to an exercise

 ## List
 Handles all cases where there needs to be displayed a list to the user.
-This class satisfies the requirement 2,3,5 and parts of 4.
+This class satisfies the requirement 2,3,5 and the remaining parts of 4.
+The class is able to display:
+- The n latest workouts
+- Workouts with a given exercise within a time period
+- All exercises that are part of a group
+- All exercises that uses an equipment

+## ConnectionApp
+Used for testing the application during development

 # Use cases:
 1. Registrere apparater, øvelser og treningsøkter med tilhørende data.